cathiechen/daily-note/blink/layout/list/marker_design_en.md

 # List Marker Position Refactor
 ## Objective
 This document aims to discuss the refactor list marker position.
-And this is the follow-up of discuss in https://chromium-review.googlesource.com/c/605157.
+And this is the follow-up of discuss in [issue 605157](https://chromium-review.googlesource.com/c/605157).

 ## Current status